ISCDtoolbox/Commons/README.md

               sources/lplib3.h
               sources/sparse.h DESTINATION "${PROJECT_SOURCE_DIR}/include")
 ```
-in the CMakeLists.txt file located in the Commons/ directory.
-Then, you may need
+in the *CMakeLists.txt* file located in the *Commons/* directory.
+Then, you may
-to re-install the Commons library.
-First, locate yourself in the build directory
+need to re-install the Commons library.
+First, locate yourself in the build
-in a command prompt thanks to the 'cd' and 'ls' commands.
-You can also check in
+directory in a command prompt thanks to the `cd` and `ls` commands.
+You can also
-which directory you are by typing
+check in which directory you are by typing
 ```
 pwd
 ```